pluralitybook/plurality/contents/english/04-03-commerce-and-trust.md

-[^Disc]: In fact, the primary financial support for one of the author's personal finances and our joint charitable pursuits came  from gains in cryptocurrencies.
+[^Disc0403]: In fact, the primary financial support for one of the author's personal finances and our joint charitable pursuits came  from gains in cryptocurrencies.
 [^Debt]: Graeber, *Debt: The First 5000 Years*, and the books by the other authors (*Currency and Credit*, *Credit and State Theories of Money*, *The Nature of Money* and *Money has no Value*)

 [^WB]  The International Bank for Reconstruction and Development / The World Bank (5 May 2013).
 "Global Payment Systems Survey (GPSS)". (from wikipdeia = https://en.wikipedia.org/wiki/Automated_clearing_house#cite_note-IBRDGPSS2012-10)